-Fade To Black opals are unique.
-All of the stones used in our collections are ethically sourced from Lightning Ridge and some parts of Queensland, and production is monitored by our designer Tatiana’s Father, Mario Ikasovic, renowned in the opal industry for over 40 years, where his uncompromising expertise and unparalleled level of craftsmanship has made him a top opal supplier to some of the world’s most respected fashion houses and jewellers.
+Fade To Black was born of a legacy and connection to Australian opals.
+All of the stones used in the collections are ethically sourced from Lightning Ridge and some parts of Queensland, and production is monitored by the founder’s father, Mario Ikasovic, a world renowned gem cutter for over 40 years.
+His masterful expertise and unparalleled level of precision cutting ability has made him the top opal supplier to the world’s most respected jewelers and fashion houses.

-Her unique life and wealth of experience is reflected in her designs, which strive to imbue its wearers with an inner sense of both femininity and sophisticated individualism by blending the organic, elemental nature of opal against modern, timeless designs.
+Her unique life and wealth of experience is reflected in her designs, which strive to imbue its wearers with an inner sense of both femininity and sophisticated individualism by blending the organic, elemental nature of the stones against modern, timeless designs.

 Tatiana currently resides in Los Angeles, California.

-As a company, we pride ourselves on quality and price transparency.
-We use materials that are made to last: We only work with solid, natural Australian opals, Fair mined diamonds, ethical and conflict free gemstones, and solid 14 karat and 18 karat gold in all of our pieces.
-Our precious opals are sourced as close to the earth as possible, allowing us to cut out the middleman and keep our prices reasonable, whilst using the very best materials to ensure the highest standard of quality every time.
+The precious opals are sourced as close to the earth as possible, cutting out the middleman in order to keep prices reasonable, whilst using the very best materials to ensure the highest standard of quality every time.

-Our skilled team of artisans respect the delicate nature of the materials at hand work consciously to minimise waste by not overproducing inventory and working around the natural, organic shapes of the stones.
+The skilled team of artisans respect the delicate nature of the materials at hand and work consciously to minimize waste by not overproducing inventory and working around the natural, organic shapes of the stones.